sarthakchat/sarthakchat.github.io/news-coverage/ceq-policyai-report.md

 The report emphasizes how PolicyAI aligns with the administration's goals of leveraging technology to modernize environmental reviews, increase transparency, and improve public accessibility in federal permitting processes.

+For more information, see the [CEQ press release](https://www.whitehouse.gov/ceq/news-updates/2024/07/17/ceq-releases-recommendations-on-digital-tools-to-modernize-environmental-reviews-increase-transparency-and-accessibility-of-federal-permitting/) on digital tools to modernize environmental reviews.